Self-hosting ryOS on a VPS or Coolify

 No separate static file server is required.

-/api/sync/*endpoints use the switchable storage adapter (api/_utils/storage.ts), which supports both Vercel Blob and S3-compatible storage.
-See section 5 for configuration.
+/api/sync/*endpoints use the storage adapter (api/_utils/storage.ts), which targets S3-compatible storage.
+See section 6 for configuration.

 bun run dev- or